 One of the lushest islands in the Caribbean, Barbados is fun with a British accent.
-While Barbados is the No. 1 honeymoon destination for couples from Great Britain, more and more Americans are discovering the beauty and sophistication of Barbados as well.
+While Barbados is the No. 1 hot-weather honeymoon destination for couples from Great Britain, more and more Americans are discovering the beauty and sophistication of Barbados as well.

 Hotelier Peter Odle says, "Whatever your desire -- whether it be to laze on the beach or conquer every water sport offered, you can do it here."